-Traditionally 'Melbourne's Seaside Playground' and a key cultural and creative industries centre, our bayside City continued to be significantly impacted by the reduction in income from the loss of intrastate, interstate and international visitors.
+Traditionally 'Melbourne's Seaside Playground' and a key cultural and creative industries centre, our bayside municipality continued to be significantly impacted by the loss of intrastate, interstate and international visitors, and the money they would have spent.

-To address this, Council rolled out a comprehensive tourism campaign over the summer months called Come South of the River with Me.
+To combat lower tourism, Council rolled out a comprehensive visitation campaign over the summer months called Come South of the River with Me.
 This campaign utilised radio, outdoor, and digital channels to encourage people from across Melbourne to 'eat, play, explore and shop' in Port Phillip.
-The St Kilda Festival also returned after a year's hiatus with a robust program of daytime and evening events to boost visitation and boost our local economy.
-While we remain in the early stages of recovery, there are signs that visitors are starting to re-emerge post-COVID-19.
+The St Kilda Festival also returned after a year's hiatus with a robust program of daytime and evening events to boost visitation and economic spend.
+While we remain in the early stages of recovery, there are pleasing signs that visitors are starting to re-emerge post-COVID-19.

-Port Phillip's creative and cultural industries began the process of rebuilding audiences and businesses.
-It was great to see a packed Palais Theatre, a vibrant Pride March, and a host of indoor and outdoor live music events.
-Filming also resumed with a number of commercials, television programs and feature films shot in our City
+Port Phillip's creative and cultural industries began the process of rebuilding audiences and businesses and it was wonderful to see a packed Palais Theatre, a vibrant Pride March, and a plethora of live music events both indoors and out.
+Filming also resumed with a number of commercials, television programs and feature films filmed around the municipality.

-Our normally thriving hospitality sector began the long road to recovery but was hampered by considerable staffing shortages that were felt across Victoria.
+Our normally thriving hospitality sector (forced to close temporarily then re-open under numerous restrictions) commenced the long road to recovery but was hampered by considerable staffing shortages that were felt across Victoria.
 Council continues to support hospitality with outdoor dining opportunities ranging from parklets and foreshore trade extensions to laneway closures as appropriate.

-The downturn disproportionately impacted groups, such as non-citizens, young people with low educational attainment, those nearing the end of their working lives and women.
-This is likely to see a spike in disadvantage and demand for social welfare and housing services.
+The disproportionately severe effects of the downturn on some groups, such as non-citizens, young people with low educational attainment, those nearing the end of their working lives and women, is also likely to see a spike in disadvantage and demand for social welfare and housing services.
 A great challenge over the next decade will be continuing to help our community not only recover but rebuild.
-We have an opportunity to foster a new local shopping culture, leverage our strength in creative industries, cultivate innovation businesses and start-ups, and embrace our public spaces for new uses beyond recreation
+The opportunities are many, including fostering a new local shopping culture, leveraging our strength in creative industries while cultivating innovation businesses and start-ups, and embracing our public spaces for new uses beyond recreation.